kean/Nuke/README.md

 )
 ```

 > See "Progressive Decoding" demo to see progressive JPEG in practice.
-You can also uncomment the code that blurs the first few scans of the image which makes them look a bit nicer.

 #### Animated Images